ESC

 Jonathan Lesser, PhD

-Unreasoned Decisionmaking: Ferc's Ever-Changing Methodology for Estimating the Return On Equity
+Unreasoned Decisionmaking: FERC's Ever-Changing Methodology for Estimating the Return On Equity

 The financial crisis that began in 2008 led to unprecedented actions by the U.S. Federal Reserve (Fed) to lower interest rates and stimulate the economy.